kenziehow/CSCI4221/README.md

 EasyEatz is a group project for CSCI 4221 – Software Engineering.
+We are group 4.
 It’s a mobile app built with React Native Expo that helps users explore recipes, view nutrition data, and organize their favorite meals.

 Team Members